ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

   -------------------------------------------------------------------------------------------- -------------------------------------------------------------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   North America, United States, Alaska                                                         http://en.wikipedia.org/wiki/Alaska                                  Well-defined unambiguous entity – yay us!
   North America, United States, Alaska, Ambler River Quad                                      http://en.wikipedia.org/wiki/Alaska                                  There is no Wiki page for USGS quad maps.
 The data are unambiguous (there is or is not an appropriate USGS quad map) and mostly internal, so a general citation is appropriate.
-  North America, Beaufort Sea, United States, Alaska                                           http://en.wikipedia.org/wiki/Beaufort_Sea                           This is “Arctos shorthand” for “Beaufort, probably West of the Canandian border.”
+  North America, Beaufort Sea, United States, Alaska                                           http://en.wikipedia.org/wiki/Beaufort_Sea                           This is "Arctos shorthand" for "Beaufort, probably West of the Canandian border."
 The relevant Wikipedia article is the Sea.
 Note also that a geospatial search on this general area finds 7 geography entries; georeferencing is critical when geographic data is ambiguous.
   North Pacific Ocean, Bering Sea, United States, Alaska
   North America, United States, Alaska, Mt.
 McKinley Quad, Denali National Park and Preserve   http://en.wikipedia.org/wiki/Denali_National_Park_and_Preserve   There is no Wikipedia entry for the area of Alaska that’s within both DNP and a USGS quad